alwznx/alwznx/README.md

 ## 🧬 About Me
 I'm an **Information Technology Education Student** passionate about **exploring technologies** and building cool things on the web.
-Currently leveling up my skills in **Front-End, Back-End, and Graphic/Visual Programming**.
+Currently leveling up my skills in **Front-End, Back-End, Mobile Programming, and Graphic/Visual Programming**.

 💡 *“Learn.
 Build.
 Iterate.
 Evolve.”*